Velenkosini Hlabisa: IFP leadership

 Since joining the IFP in 1978, Hlabisa had risen through the party's leadership ranks.
 He was elected Secretary-General of the party in 2011.
 In 2017, the IFP's Extended National Council unanimously endorsed Hlabisa to succeed Mangosuthu Buthelezi as party president.
 Hlabisa was elected unopposed as the new leader of the IFP at the party's 35th National General Conference held in August 2019.

+Parliamentary career

+On 16 October 2023, IFP spokesperson Mkhuleko Hlengwa announced that the party's National Executive Committee had resolved that Hlabisa would take up the late Mangosuthu Buthelezi's seat in the National Assembly.
+Party chief whip in the provincial legislature Blessed Gwala was appointed the party's new caucus leader in the legislature.
+Hlabisa was sworn in as a Member of Parliament on 19 October 2023.

+Following the 2024 South African general election he now serves as the Minister of Cooperative Governance and Traditional Affairs.